markpub/markpub/README.md

 The website supports wiki-links, transclusion, and provides full-text search.

-MarkPub can  publish the HTML files to the web by installing instructions that GitHub Pages and Netlify can run automatically.
+MarkPub installs instructions that GitHub Pages and Netlify can run automatically to publish the HTML files on the web.

 ## Requirements